Uvacoder/port-greweb/_posts/2014-09-22-ibex-postmortem.md

   </figcaption>
 </figure>

+To summary, there is 9 possible elements, and rules are determined from the 9 previous cells:
-With the 9 previous cells and 9 possible values per cell, there is a LOT of possible rules.
+This makes a LOT of possible rules.
 However, the rules involved here remain simple and with just a few rules.

 > That is the big thing about cellular automaton: very simple rules but incredible variety of results.